 The Shane Ruthenberg Resource Library

 The Resource Library is named in recognition of the contribution the late Shane Ruthenberg and his family made to BUSHkids.
-As a child Shane was supported by the Royal Queensland Bush Children’s Health Scheme to have lifesaving surgery and, to show their gratitude, Shane and his family gave back to the organisation by volunteering and raising funds to support other needy children.
+As a child Shane was supported by Royal Queensland Bush Children’s Health Scheme to have lifesaving surgery and, to show their gratitude, Shane and his family gave back to the organisation by volunteering and raising funds to support other needy children.

 Shane Ruthenberg 1959-1990